celery/celery/docs/userguide/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :transports supported: ``pyamqp``

-At intervals the worker will monitor that the broker has not missed
+At intervals the worker will monitor that the broker hasn't missed
 too many heartbeats.
 The rate at which this is checked is calculated
 by dividing the :setting:`broker_heartbeat` value with this value,
 so if the heartbeat is 10.0 and the rate is the default 2.0, the check
 will be performed every 5 seconds (twice the heartbeat sending rate).